-You may have heard of denial-of-service attacks launched against websites, but you can also be a victim of these attacks.
+Denial-of-service attacks don’t just affect websites—individual home users can be victims too.
 Denial-of-service attacks can be difficult to distinguish from common network activity, but there are some indications that an attack is in progress.

 How do you avoid being part of the problem?

-Unfortunately, there are no effective ways to prevent being the victim of a DoS or DDoS attack, but there are steps you can take to reduce the likelihood that an attacker will use your computer to attack other computers:
+While there is no way to completely avoid becoming a target of a DoS or DDoS attack, there are proactive steps administrators can take to reduce the effects of an attack on their network.

-- Install a firewall, and configure it to restrict traffic coming into and leaving your computer (see Understanding Firewalls for more information).
+- Install a firewall and configure it to restrict traffic coming into and leaving your computer (see Understanding Firewalls for Home and Small Office Use).

 How do you know if an attack is happening?

-Not all disruptions to service are the result of a denial-of-service attack.
-There may be technical problems with a particular network, or system administrators may be performing maintenance.
+Symptoms of a DoS attack can resemble non-malicious availability issues, such as technical problems with a particular network or a system administrator performing maintenance.
 However, the following symptoms could indicate a DoS or DDoS attack: